MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

 - Use Private Link to establish communication directly between services in the same region or across regions (service in Region A communicating with service in Region B.

-- For application workloads which are extremely chatty between components, consider constraining a deployment stamp to a single zone and deploying multiple stamps across the different zones.
+- For application workloads that are extremely chatty between components, consider constraining a deployment stamp to a single zone and deploying multiple stamps across the different zones.
 This ensures zonal redundancy is maintained at the level of an encapsulated deployment stamp rather than a single application component.

 - Where possible, treat each deployment stamp as independent and disconnected from other stamps.
   - Use data platform technologies to synchronize state across regions rather than achieving consistency at an application level with direct network paths.